-Canterbury are the official kit suppliers of the British & Irish Lions on their 2021 visit to South Africa, as they were for the 2017 tour of New Zealand.
+Canterbury is the official kit suppliers of the British & Irish Lions on their 2021 visit to South Africa, as they were for the 2017 tour of New Zealand.

 The first Test series took place in 1891 after the Lions were invited to South Africa by the Western province union with expenses paid for by prime minister Cecil Rhodes.
 The RFU would brand the 21-man team as the English Rugby Football Team, however, the squad contained four Scotsmen including captain and winger Bill Maclagan, an Edinburgh-born stockbroker who accumulated 25 caps for his country and has since been named in the World Rugby Hall of Fame for his early contributions to the sport.
 Maclagan saw that the squad was dubbed the British Isles.
 They took part in 20 matches in South Africa, including the first Test matches.
 The Lions first test match took place at Port Elizabeth Cricket Ground in front of 6000 fans and was won 4-0 by the touring side.